porsamini/algorithms/README.md

 # Algorithms

-This repo is for comparing the performance of algorithms that solves a given problem for a given input size
+This repo is for comparing the performance of algorithms that solves a given problem with input size of 1 million

 ## Techniques